adrian555/DocsDump/operator-in-practice.md

 `Operator SDK` can help build one of `Go`, `Helm` and `Ansible` types of operators.
 The difference among these three types of operators is the maturity of an operator's encapsulated operations as shown following:

 ![Operator maturity model](https://github.com/adrian555/DocsDump/raw/dev/images/OperatorMaturityModel.png)

-*Operator maturity model* from [OpenShift Container Platform document](https://docs.openshift.com/container-platform/4.1/applications/operators/olm-what-operators-are.html)
+*Figure 1.
+Operator maturity model* from [OpenShift Container Platform document](https://docs.openshift.com/container-platform/4.1/applications/operators/olm-what-operators-are.html)

 This tutorial chooses `Ansible` as the mechanism to write the controller logic for the Spark operator.